TABLE OF CONTENTS

 Fowl

-- Four digits are usually present and the firth digit is absent.
+- In the case of fowl, four digits are usually present, and the fifth digit is absent.
 The number of phalanges in each digit is one more than the serial number of the digit.